+删除[guoyu ren]: the site

-删除[任国玉(拟稿)]: the
+删除[任国玉(拟稿)]: as

-删除[任国玉(拟稿)]: of droughts and floods

-sudden jumps in the number of records, which were mainly due to dynastic changes and technological progresses.
-In order to evaluate and correct the non-uniformity of the number of records over time, we counted the number of local chronicles and archives before 1951, in the study area with reference to the method reported in Yang and Han (2014).
-On this basis, the homogeneity test of the number of available data at 95% confidence level was performed to determine whether there was systematic bias in the available records.
-It was revealed that there was a significant abrupt change in the number of records in 1812, indicating a significant increase in the number of local records and archival materials in the 1810s.
-Furthermore, after 1951, with the construction and development of the modern meteorological observation network, the number of meteorological observation stations in the HRB increased significantly, and precipitation observation began to enter the period of instrumental measurement, which represents a radical change in data category.
+significantly, and precipitation observation began to enter the period of instrumental measurement, which represents a radical change in data category.
 Therefore, 1812 and 1951 were regarded as the time nodes of discontinuity in the temporal distribution of the data, respectively.
 The whole period of 1426-2017 were thus divided into three time stages: 1426-1812, 1813-1950, and 1951-2017.
 The eight sites' average recording rates during these three time periods were 61.11%, 91.28% and 100%, respectively (Figure 2).

 The key to this method is a phased evaluation approach, which constructs a platform for comparison between historical periods, and historical and instrumental data.
 That is, because of the nature of "concerning only disasters but not normal conditions" in the historical documents (Zheng et al., 2014), the average recording rates suggest that a significant proportion of drought and flood events were recorded in the HRB from 1426-1950.
-Even in the period when the average rate of data recording at a single site was lowest (42.6% of the Ankang during 1426-1812), it was greater than 20% (i. e., the ideal frequency of extreme droughts and floods) and therefore still met the needs of the study.
+Even in the period when the average rate of data recording at a single site was lowest (42.6% for Ankang during 1426-1812), it was greater than 20% (i. e., the ideal frequency of extreme droughts and floods) and therefore still met the needs of the study.